 At Hammer & Tusk we do more than just talk about VR - we get our hands dirty.
 We’re interested in the nitty-gritty of this emerging technology; from technical specs to design paradigms and content strategy, we drink deeply from the chalice.

 The weekly Hammer & Tusk newsletter is the nexus of a global community.
-As well as broadcasting the most interesting and thought-provoking industry news and opinion pieces, we maintain an active Facebook group, a blog that digs into the nuts and bolts of immersive content, and a podcast that summarizes the news articles of the week.
+As well as broadcasting the most interesting and thought-provoking industry news and opinion pieces, we maintain a blog that digs into the nuts and bolts of immersive content.

 From luxury brands to entertainment startups, companies are beginning to harness VR technology for consumer markets - in fact, a recent study found that 75% of Forbes Most Valuable Brands are currently creating, or investing in, virtual reality.
 But starting from the ground up can be more than just difficult - finding road maps is hard when the terrain is still being invented.
 That’s where we come in.